Honey Bee Pathogen Multiplex Panel

 The use of soybean lines naturally resistant to aphids is another management approach to control soybean aphids.
-NAGC is developing a test to aid in characterizing the resistance genes present in the plants to offer a strategy for optimal deployment of aphid resistant soybean is also needed to ensure sustainability of this technology.
 By selecting the varieties that are resistant to the biotypes of aphids most prevalent in ND, farmers will decrease aphid damage and decrease yield losses due to aphids.
 Farmers will decrease insecticide applications reducing costs and impact on the environment.

 Phytophthora root and stem rot (PRSR), caused by the soil-borne fungus Phytophthora sojae is a common disease found throughout the United States.
 PRSR has been ranked as a leading destructive soybean disease reportedly causing an annual loss of over 44 million bu from 1996-2009 (Koenning and Wrather, 2010; Wrather and Koenning, 2009).

-The NAGC is developing a test that allows for the identification of the Phytophthora pathogen that will allow ND soybean producers to quickly (within 4 weeks once the sample reaches the lab) identify the Phytophthora pathogen.
+The NAGC has developed a test that allows for the identification of the Phytophthora pathogen, allowing ND soybean producers to quickly identify the Phytophthora pathogen.
 An accurate course for remediation can then be determined.
 It can also be an indicator of what soybean producers might expect in a particular field the following year.

-The Goss’s Wilt assay is currently under development is for the specific detection of the bacterial pathogen that causes Goss’s wilt and blight of corn.
-Clavibacter michiganensis subsp. nebraskensis (Cmn), the causal organism of Goss’s wilt, can infect a corn crop in any developmental stage, whether through wounds or transmitted directly through seed.
+Clavibacter michiganensis subsp. nebraskensis (Cmn), the causal organism of Goss’s Wilt, can infect a corn crop in any developmental stage, whether through wounds or transmitted directly through seed.
 Once the bacteria has colonized a crop, the surface-infested crop residue later becomes the main source of inoculum for future outbreaks of Goss’s wilt and leaf blight.

-NAGC is optimizing a test for high throughput capabilities, that was very recently developed by a group from the University of MN (in press, McNally et. al., 2016), which utilizes a PCR-based assay to detect, identify and quantify the causal agent of Goss’s wilt (Cmn).
-With the expansion of the assay into a high-throughput, quantitative test, NAGC be able to provide an accurate, sensitive and affordable method for producers and researchers to assess the potential for developing Goss’s wilt as a pre-screen of seed before purchase as well as detecting the organism in field samples to assess the bacterial lode in the field before planting to detecting the organism on symptomatic plant samples.
+NAGC has optimized a test for Goss’s Wilt with high throughput capabilities that was very recently developed by a group from the University of MN (McNally et. al., 2016), which utilized a PCR-based assay to detect, identify and quantify the causal agent of Goss’s Wilt (Cmn).
+Utilizing the Goss’s Wilt assay, NAGC is able to provide an accurate, sensitive and affordable method for producers and researchers to assess the potential for developing Goss’s Wilt as a pre-screen of seed before purchase, for detecting the organism in field samples to assess the bacterial lode in the field before planting, as well as detecting the organism on symptomatic plant samples.